What Happens at Events?

 Concession is holder of a Pensioner Concession card or Adult full-time student

-Family is any number of adult or junior members who are part of a family
+Family is 2 adults and any number of junior members who are part of a family

 - Children 10 years and under completing a course as a member of a group in the company of adults or older children, participate free of charge.